The Complete Guide to Create Trees for Games

 Unity Tree Editor

-Unity comes with a pretty cool but rudimentary Tree editor so let's see that one first.
+Unity comes with a pretty cool Tree editor so let's see that one first.

 Tree editor stands by itself as a system, however, is impossible to not talk about Terrain System here.
 Terrain System deserves an entire post series but let's take a quick look over how Terrain System interacts with vegetation.